nicvagn/NicLink/README.md

 # COMPILIING C++ Easylink and pybind11 module code

-> after you set up the python environment and C++ dependancies, and are in the python environment:
+> after you set up the python environment and C++ dependencies, and are in the python environment:

     - under gnu/linux + Tux Racer run the bash script updateNicLink.sh.
-It handles usind cmake to create the make files, and compiling them in the build dir.
+It handles using cmake to create the make files, and compiling them in the build dir.
 It then moves the .so created into the niclink dir for use in the pyenv.